chains-project/GoSurf/limitations/README.md

 }
 ```

-Furthemore, attackers could use the 'exec' package to execute arbitrary external commands, included prebuilt binaries
+*R9.2* By using the `os.exec` package to execute arbitrary external commands.

 ```go
 package main